In the beginning, as in so many other afflictions where

 What eventually became the Feingold Diet was originally used for asthma and allergies by allergists at the Mayo Clinic and Kaiser Permanente.
 The Feingold Program is an excellent way to help identify triggers involved in asthma attacks.

-Although sulfites, MSG, sodium benzoate, etc. are not eliminated, products containing them are clearly marked in the Foodlist & Shopping Guide books.
+Although several additives, such as sulfites, that can trigger asthma attacks are not eliminated by the Feingold Program, products containing them are clearly marked in the Foodlist & Shopping Guide books.